Federal agents depart Seattle after pressure from local and Washington state officials

-A team of federal security agents recently deployed to the Seattle area has withdrawn after pressure from local and state officials, Gov. Jay Inslee’s office announced Tuesday.
+A federal security detail recently deployed to the Seattle area has withdrawn after pressure from local and state officials, Gov. Jay Inslee’s office announced Tuesday.

-A tactical team of Customs and Border Protection (CPB) agents had flown to the Seattle area last week to beef up security at federal buildings amid recent protests.
+The tactical team of Customs and Border Protection (CBP) agents had flown to the Seattle area last week to beef up security at federal buildings amid recent protests.

-But after objections by officials including Inslee, Seattle Mayor Jenny Durkan and King County Executive Dow Constantine — who said the federal show of force could fan conflicts — the forces departed the Seattle area.
+But after objections by officials including Inslee, Seattle Mayor Jenny Durkan and King County Executive Dow Constantine — who said a federal show of force could fan clashes similar to those occurring nightly in Portland — the forces departed the Seattle area.

-Durkan’s office received notice of the withdrawal in an email Tuesday from John Hill, a Department of Homeland Security assistant secretary.
+Durkan’s office received notice of the withdrawal in an email Tuesday from John Hill, a Department of Homeland Security (DHS) assistant secretary.

-“I have confirmed with CPB that their personnel demobilized and left Seattle,” Hill wrote in an email to city officials, which was provided to The Seattle Times by Durkan’s office.
+“I have confirmed with [CBP] that their personnel demobilized and left Seattle,” Hill wrote in an email to city officials, which was provided to The Seattle Times by Durkan’s office.

+While the local and state Democratic elected officials crowed about the departure, U.S. Attorney Brian Moran downplayed the significance in a statement.

+“As I stated Friday, a handful of law enforcement officers were summoned to Seattle to protect our federal buildings,” Moran said. “[Seattle Police] Chief Best, who would know, saw no federal law enforcement officers clashing with protestors throughout all of this chaos.
+She saw none, because the officers who were summoned to Seattle were exactly where I said they would be: protecting federal buildings and the functions in those buildings.”

 The withdrawal came even as U.S. Attorney General William Barr appeared before Congress to defend aggressive federal crackdowns on demonstrators.